 Are A Levels the Only Way to Get to University?

 Not anymore.
 Access to Higher Education Diplomas have been designed to provide an alternative.
-An equivalent level 3 qualification, they open the door to university to all.
+An equivalent Level 3 qualification, they open the door to university to all.

-These diplomas are catered to the degree you wish to study, and the pathways can be quite specific.
+Different to A Level study. these diplomas are catered to the degree you wish to study, and the pathways can be quite specific.
 So, you do need more of an idea of the career you want to be in before you start.

-As you need a degree in the subject you wish to teach at secondary level, aspiring secondary teachers would be better off studying the diploma closest to their chosen subject.
+As you need a degree in the subject you wish to teach at secondary level, aspiring secondary Teachers would be better off studying the diploma closest to their chosen subject.
 Then studying this subject at degree level before getting their PGCE.

 They can be completed over two years but when studied online, you have the flexibility to work through them quickly.
 Many students qualify within a year.

-If you’ve been out of education for a while, your Access to HE Diploma will let you practice your study skills again.
-Giving you the academic ability and subject specific knowledge that will help you succeed at third level study.
+If you’ve been out of education for a while, your Access to HE Diploma will let you practice your study skills again, giving you the academic ability and subject specific knowledge that will help you succeed at third level study.